Bombadil-Tom/FrontendChallenge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) by Mark Huber uxhuber@gmail.com as an interview challenge for Scoop.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as an interview challenge.

 ## Available Scripts